 If the Defence Minister and VVIPs are steering clear of the Nuri, with Nuri pilots like Azlan living in fear of flying the helicopter, is it right to risk the lives of air force personnel in the continued use of Nuri helicopters?

-I really wonder why LKS is targeting Najib here unless he knows something that we don’t but not obliging enough to put it up in the post.
-If given a choice, why waste fuel loading VVIPs in a big Nuri (which was designed for heavy load duty) when it is easier, cost effective and perhaps safer (VVIP lah) to use newer helicopters (although Super Puma is also a heavy duty helicopter but that is not the point).
+I wonder why LKS is targeting Najib here unless he knows something that we don’t but not obliging enough to put it up in the post.
+If given a choice, why waste fuel loading VVIPs in a big Nuri (which was designed for heavy load duty) when it is easier, cost-effective, and perhaps safer (VVIP lah) to use newer helicopters (although Super Puma is also a heavy-duty helicopter but that is not the point).

-LKS say Nuri pilots are living in literal fear of flying the helicopter.
-I agree that it is a tragedy to lose the nation’s warriors in such crashes and it will be hard on the nation and their families but the question is, is the Nuri helicopters really too dangerous to use?
+LKS says Nuri pilots are living in literal fear of flying the helicopter.
+I agree that it is a tragedy to lose the nation’s warriors in such crashes and it will be hard on the nation and their families but the question is, are the Nuri helicopters too dangerous to use?

-It is understating statement for a helicopter which is widely used around the world and in most of the search and rescue operations.
-The Nuri or Sikorsky SH-3 Sea King is the workhorse of many Air Forces around the world including US and UK (the other is of course C130 Hercules which started service even earlier).
-The fact that it is being use to ferry the President of US shows how trustworthy the helicopter is.
+It is an understating statement for a helicopter which is widely used around the world and in most of the search and rescue operations.
+The Nuri or Sikorsky SH-3 Sea King is the workhorse of many Air Forces around the world including the US and the UK (the other is of course C130 Hercules which started service even earlier).
+The fact that it is being used to ferry the President of the US shows how trustworthy the helicopter is.

 1. Whether the country need re-look into the age of military equipment (not just Nuri) and start changing for newer ones?